 The most commonly used risk scores in VA are the CAN and Nosos risk scores.
 CAN was designed to predict hospitalization and mortality.
 Nosos was designed to predict costs.

 The Nosos risk scores are stored in the VA Corporate Data Warehouse.
-Access information is available on the VHA Data Portal on the VA intranet at http://vaww.vhadataportal.med.va.gov/DataSources/HERCCostData.aspx#V21andNososRiskScoresData.
+Access information is available on the VHA Data Portal (VA intranet only: http://vaww.vhadataportal.med.va.gov/DataSources/HERCCostData.aspx#V21andNososRiskScoresData).